 What is Data Mining?

 Data Mining Definition can be the act of deriving crucial information from the raw data by analyzing it for trends and current needs.
-Generally, data is sourced through a variety of pages and methods like online surveys, public records, data scraping, and much more.
+Generally, data is sourced through a variety of pages and methods like Google Forms surveys, public records, data scraping, and much more.

 But to make the maximum usage of this data and generate results that are beneficial for a particular type of business, data mining plays an essential role.
 It helps in deducing the key insights of the data to create and bring something meaningful out of it.